-This fourth Scottish Government annual report on wildlife crime continues to shine a spotlight on an area of crime that people in Scotland want to see an end to.
+For the seventh year, the Scottish Government annual wildlife crime report brings to the forefront an area of crime that the Scottish people want to see eradicated.

 Cabinet Secretary for Environment, Climate Change and Land Reform

 There is a problem